TrellixVulnTeam/ratel-tests_DAVJ/memcached/README.md

   ```
     $ sudo make install
   ```
 **NOTE**: See ./configure --help for full options.
-Depending on which features you want, you need other libraries.
+Depending on which features you want, you may need other libraries.

 How to Run Memcached with Ratel?
 -----------------------------------